equiet/recognizer/README.md

 1. Open a folder in Brackets (a project) with JavaScript files you want to debug.
 1. Double-click on the JavaScript files you want to instrument (so that they are in `Working Files`).
 1. Open Live Preview.
 You should now be able to inspect variables in JavaScript files.

+Please note that Recognizer will a new folder `.recognizer` in the project root (this is where all instrumented files are stored).

 If you encounter any problems, more information might be available in the console (Debug -> Show Developer Tools).